 On the deals page you can find time limited offers and discounts but also a price comparison of the different tours.

-The tornado season stretches from April to July with its peak around late May and early June.
+The tornado season stretches from April to July with a peak around May and early June.
 You can use our search form in order to find all the tours that are available during the dates you are able to go.
 There is no sure time to go but statistically May has the most, and most violent, tornadoes.
 June, on the other hand, usually have more picturesque tornadoes and slow moving storms.
 April often have the storms further apart (with down days in between) but can have spectacular tornado outbreaks.

-Also, take the time to read the article on when to go on storm chasing to read more on when to go.
+Take the time to read the article on when to go on storm chasing to read more on when to go.

-The vehicle you chase in might not seem as an important thing when you go on a tour, but it is.
+The vehicle you chase in might not seem as an important thing when you go on a tour, but it really is.
 The longer the tour, the more important it is.
-Expect to be sitting in this vehicle for 5-10 hours a day, this could sum up to over 100 hours on a 14 day tour.
+Expect to be sitting in this vehicle for 5-10 hours a day which could sum up to over 100 hours on a 14 day tour!

 Things to consider: